This psalm, without title in the Hebrew text, is a triple proclamation of God’s holiness, as Isaiah would later do

 a.
 The LORD reigns: For the third time, a psalm begins with this phrase (see also Psalm 93:1 and 97:1).
 Psalm 99 speaks of God’s presence (He dwells between the cherubim), but in His presence He reigns.
 God isn’t simply there; He is a reigning king.

 b.
-Let the people tremble: In the presence of a sovereign God, it is appropriate to tremble.
-Even the earth can be moved at His presence – much more so should the people be moved.
+Let the peoples tremble: In the presence of a sovereign God, it is appropriate to tremble.
+Even the earth can be moved at His presence – much more so should the peoples be moved.

 i.
 “Saints quiver with devout emotion, and sinners quiver with terror when the rule of Jehovah is fully perceived and felt.”
 (Spurgeon)

 ii.
 “Men of the world ridiculed ‘the Quakers’ for trembling when under the power of the Holy Spirit; had they been able to discern the majesty of the Eternal they would have quaked also.”
 (Spurgeon)

 c.
 He dwells between the cherubim: God is enthroned in His sanctuary.
 It is difficult to say whether the psalmist had in mind the heavenly sanctuary of God or the earthly representation of it (the tabernacle or temple); both are true and either one fits.

 i.
 “His living throne of cherubim – not the weaponless cupids of religious art but the mighty beings whose forms summed up for Ezekiel the whole kingdom of earthly creatures – this living throne is a flying chariot, fiery with judgment and salvation.”
 (Kidner)